 Two methods were provided to jurisdictions for identifying redevelopable non-residential and mixed-use parcels.
-While a density-based ratio, as is recommended for residential lands, can be informative in some areas, particularly those facing significant development pressure, an improvement-to-land-value based ratio may also accurately identify properties likely to redevelop.
+While a density-based ratio-as is recommended for residential lands-can be informative in some areas (particularly those facing significant development pressure), an improvement-to-land-value based ratio may also accurately identify properties likely to redevelop.

 Value-ratio method.
 In the parcel/assessor data table provided by King County, an improvement-to-land-value ratio was calculated for each parcel (appraised improvement value divided by land value).
 A low ratio indicates more potential for redevelopment.
 Theoretically, the ratio reflects the potential profitability of more intensive use of a site relative to the revenue generating potential of the existing use.
-Typical threshold ratios for determining redevelopability range from 0.25 to 1.
+Typical threshold ratios for determining "redevelopability" range from 0.25 to 1.
 A threshold of 0.5 was recommended for most areas within the county.
 Jurisdictions experiencing more intense development pressure were allowed to consider a higher ratio.

 Density-ratio method.
 Since planned densities for all zones were being evaluated for this analysis, using a density-based filter is more possible than in past studies.
-The existing FAR-based density was calculated and included in the parcel data.
-Similar to the residential redevelopability, this value was related to the planned FAR calculated for each zone to create a ratio of potential-to-existing density.
+The existing FAR-based density was calculated for every parcel (existing development divided by the parcel area) and included in the parcel data for each jurisdiction.
+Using the planned density of the parcel's related zoning, jurisdictions could calculate a potential density value for each parcel.
+By comparing the potential and existing densities, jurisdictions could create a ratio by which to judge a parcel's redevelopability.
 Starting with a ratio of 1.5 (potential-to-existing density) and testing a +/-0.5 tolerance was the recommended starting place for reviewing the redevelopable land supply results.
 Jurisdictions with less non-residential development pressure were advised to set a higher threshold.